Post 3. 1919 Sykes-Picot Agreement: Planting the Seeds of Conflict

 But Britain and France dug in their heels, and Wilson, very ill and undercut by isolationists in the Republican-controlled Senate, caved.
 On top of imposing a draconian settlement on Germany and planting the seeds for fascism and World War II, they went ahead with Sykes-Picot, fancy-wrapped with a bow on top in the 1922 Treaty of Sèvres.

 As for Palestine, Lord Balfour, the British Foreign Secretary, sniffed dismissively: “We [will] not even go through the form of consulting the . . . permanent inhabitants of the country. . . .
 Zionism, right or wrong, good or bad, is rooted in age-old traditions . . . of far profounder import than the . . .
-700,000 Arabs who now inhabit that ancient land.”
-Balfour’s imperial and imperious take on the Judeo-Christian tradition laid the foundation for 100 hundred years of conflict.
+700,000 Arabs who now inhabit that ancient land,” planting the seeds for the Israel – Palestinian conflict now into its 11th decade.

 1932: Huge reservoirs of oil are discovered in the Saudi Arabia, Kuwait, Iraq and Iran.
-The U.S. State Department called it “one of the greatest material prizes in history,” Winston Churchill proclaimed, “Fortune brought us a prize from fairyland beyond our wildest dreams,” and American and British oil companies began vying for drilling concessions.
+The U.S. State Department called it “one of the greatest material prizes in history,” and Winston Churchill proclaimed, “Fortune brought us a prize from fairyland beyond our wildest dreams.”
+American and British oil companies, French too, immediately began vying for drilling concessions.

 The National Security Act of 1947 established the CIA, giving it the authority to carry out covert operations “against hostile foreign states or groups or in support of friendly foreign states or groups but which are so planned and conducted that any U.S. government responsibility for them is not evident to unauthorized persons and that if uncovered the U.S. Government can plausibly disclaim any responsibility for them.”
 A blank check and no transparency.
 What could possibly go wrong?